 Are Graham Crackers readily available in Supermarkets?

-Graham crackers are readily available across major US supermarkets, as well as local convenience stores.
+Graham crackers are readily available across major United States supermarkets, as well as local convenience stores.
 However, elsewhere in the world, they may be harder to find.
-In some western countries you may find them in the world food aisle or with other biscuits.
+In some Western countries, you may find them in the world food aisle or with other biscuits.

 What are some alternative names for Graham Crackers?

-In the US there is no alternative names for Graham crackers, they are specific to the origin.
-In other countries there may be alternative names for similar products, however, they will not be exact Graham crackers.
+In the United States, there are no alternative names for Graham crackers, they are specific to the origin.
+In other countries there may be alternative names for similar products, however, they will not be exactly Graham crackers.

 What is a good substitute for Graham Crackers in recipes?